18F/identity-pki/doc/adr/0015-bottlerocket.md

 Compliance check result: PASS
 ```

+### Security agents

+We hope that we can make better use of open source software such as Falco with
+this solution.
+Ideally we can get Falco to produce the needed data and send it
+to GSA SOC or whereever else this data is needed.

+Agents that require host access do not work on Bottlerocket by design as
+Bottlerocket lacks a package manager and everything must run in a container.

+Some agents exist that can be run inside the cluster as a daemonset.
+One example
+(not sure which GSA IT uses) is Prisma Cloud.
+However, many of these agents are
+difficult to integrate with our gitops approach because they often require you
+to generate a bespoke helm chart and install it with secrets.
+Additionally they
+take up extra resources for daemonsets, requiring larger instances and more
+spend.

+We hope that we can integrate with existing SOC solutions using Falco and avoid
+having to install agents, but it remains to be seen what will happen in this
+regard yet.

 ### Shared concerns

 Both options change the way IMDS works for improved security posture.
 The big